-When Tour Manager, Yvonne, visited Canada it changed her life forever.
+When Holiday Director, Yvonne, visited Canada it changed her life forever.
 Here she tells the story of Mary Schaffer Warren, the explorer credited with the discovery of Maligne Lake in the Rocky Mountains.

 I have worked as a Tour Manager for about 30 years, taking little breaks to travel independently, train as a teacher, manage a ski resort, and work in an office.
 Needless to say, I soon saw sense and went ‘back on the road’ again.